×

 Biography

 Strongly committed to his role as an educator, Yamada appears annually as a guest artist at the Seiji Ozawa International Academy Switzerland and is strongly committed to the CBSO’s outreach programme.
-The impact of the Covid-19 pandemic on international concert halls reaffirmed his belief that – in his words – “the audience is always involved in making the music.
-As a conductor, I need an audience there as much as the musicians.”
+The impact of the Covid-19 pandemic on international concert halls reaffirmed his belief that - in his words - "The audience is always involved in making the music.
+As a conductor, I need an audience there as much as the musicians".

-Yamada studied music at the Tokyo University of the Arts, where he discovered a love both for Mozart and the Russian romantic repertory.
+Yamada studied music at Tokyo University of the Arts, where he discovered a love for both Mozart and the Russian romantic repertory.
 He first achieved international attention upon receiving first prize in the 51st International Besançon Competition for Young Conductors in 2009.
 Having lived in Japan for most of his life, Kazuki Yamada now resides in Berlin.

 Video gallery